elinik0108/RL/RL/README.md

 pip install --user -r requirements.txt
 ```

+In case you see ``ERROR: Failed building wheel for gym`` on your console, you can most likely ignore this, as the backup installation procedure should be successfully executed.

 **Please do not make use of additional dependencies.**
 Exceptions are the optional stretch tasks.